 At first glance, this question might not look directly related to your website design, but indeed it has important implications.
 Having a look at previous work of the web designer will give you an insight into the capabilities of the designer.
 Seeing websites in the web design portfolio that look like mutated clones of each other should be a red flag.
 A good web designer will have variety to show in terms of design and appearance.
 They will also help you decide if the designer’s creative thought and skills would match your own vision of the website.
 You will also be able to see if the designer’s work has helped the business of their previous client.

 How Much Do You Charge for Web Design?

 Money is an important consideration, for website owner, and web designer.
 You don’t want to burn a hole through your wallet, and the designer doesn’t want to subsist on peanuts.
 Having the money matters sorted out will help you get faster to the work stage.

 Keep in mind though; this is not just about numbers you like.
 Things ask web designer about the services your money would buy.
 There are several costs to consider, like the designer’s cost, web hosting fees, and domain name registration to start with the basics.
 It might also cover more services like templates, maintenance, access to newsletter subscriptions, SEO Services, website designing packages and the like.

-Use web design cost calculator to get estimated figure.
+Use web design cost calculator to get an estimated figure.

-Be sure about the service you are paying for, and what your web designer’s charges entail.
+Be sure about the service you are paying for, checkout their website designing packages and ensure your web designer’s charges entail.
 This will reduce the possibility of a surprise charge or cost showing up later, and will let work on your website continue unobstructed.

 Will We Have a Contract?